-Over the past year KVL has completed harvest the remainder of their volume on the two licences A77424 and A73726.
-Kalum Ventures has Silvicultural Obligations on areas harvested under these licences.
+KVL has completed harvesting the remainder of their volume on the two licenses A77424 and A73726.
+Kalum Ventures has Silvicultural Obligations on areas harvested under these licenses.
 Compliance with these obligations is measured with two important Milestones.

 Regen Delay - This is when there are a minimum number of acceptable crop trees that are established on the block.

 Free Growing – This is when there are a minimum number of acceptable crop trees that are at least a minimum age and height.
 These trees must be free of unacceptable brush and pests.

 Planning for achieving Silvicultural obligations begins before harvesting even starts.
 A Silviculture Plan is developed that anticipates actions such as planting and brushing needed to achieve Silviculture objectives.
 A block could be left for natural regeneration or it might be scheduled for planting.
 After harvest is complete, a crew will review the block to refine the plan.
 Usually they will cover the entire cutting area to determine if there are any foreseeable problem areas what would need assistance to reach the regen delay mile stone.
 More often than not, the cut blocks will naturally regenerate.

 There are some areas that require some additional help, this could be fill planting or brushing/weeding.

 Brushing and Weeding:

 Competition Vegetation stagnates the growth of the young seedlings and can also kill the tree by shading out light or competing for nutrients and water.
 Common competing vegetation on the licences includes Fireweed, Raspberry, Blueberry, Salmon Berry, Elderberry, Braken Fern, Lady Fern and even deciduous trees such as Birch, Alder and Cottonwood.